 This lecture covers the linking neuronal activity to behavior using AI-based online detection.

-This lecture covers self-supervision as it relates to neural data tasks and the Mine Your Own vieW (MYOW) approach.
+This lesson provides an overview of self-supervision as it relates to neural data tasks and the Mine Your Own vieW (MYOW) approach.

 As a part of NeuroHackademy 2020, Elizabeth DuPre gives a lecture on "Nilearn", a python package that provides flexible statistical and machine-learning tools for brain volumes by leveraging the scikit-learn Python toolbox for multivariate statistics.
 This includes predictive modelling, classification, decoding, and connectivity analysis.